Njihia413/Quotes-Web-App/README.md

 json-server --watch db.json
 ```
 * To view the server, navigate to http://localhost:3000/quotes
-* To run the application, oprn the `index.html` file on your browser.
+* To run the application, open the `index.html` file on your browser using a suitable code editor ie https://code.visualstudio.com/
 # Technologies Used
 * HTML5
 * CSS3